Skip to main content

 • Potential for underperformance relative to benchmark indices.

-• Ongoing: Market volatility could impact fund performance.
+• Market volatility could impact fund performance.

 • Expansion into ESG-focused bond investments: The increasing demand for Environmental, Social, and Governance (ESG) investments presents a significant growth opportunity for JFLEX.
 By incorporating ESG factors into its investment process and launching dedicated ESG bond funds, JFLEX can attract a new segment of investors seeking socially responsible investments.
 The ESG bond market is projected to reach trillions of dollars in assets under management in the coming years, offering substantial growth potential for JFLEX.